-- Conduct the experiments and obtain the servo and regulatory responses of process control loops such as level, pressure, flow and temperature. - Arrive the optimum controller settings using various tuning methods by experimental and mathematically described processes.

-• Analyze and design control schemes for multiloop processes such as three tank and four tank systems.
+- Analyse the servo and regulatory responses of process control loops such as level, pressure, flow and temperature. - Apply the optimum controller settings using various tuning methods by experimental and mathematically described processes. - Analyze and design control schemes for multiloop processes